StorageTek: Sun Microsystems

 In June 2005, Sun Microsystems, Inc. announced it would purchase StorageTek for US$4.1 billion in cash, or $37.00 per share.
 In August 2005, the acquisition was completed.

+Sun shifted employees to its Broomfield, CO, campus and subsequently vacated the Louisville campus circa 2007, marking the end of the firm's significant physical presence in the area.
+The 432-acre campus was sold by Sun to ConocoPhillips in 2008.